All Episodes

 In fact, it may still say that.

-I don't know, but I know it did on Monday.
+But I know it did on Monday.

 Hagen hosted a conference call for reporters Tuesday morning to discuss the problems with the health care law's rollout.

-The QA session was so painful that the Senator should qualify for trauma coverage under Obamacare.
+The QA session was so painful that the senator should qualify for trauma coverage under Obamacare.

 If the regime can get its top priority so wrong, Republicans will say that the president's party doesn't deserve to govern, and they will have a point.

-Because I don't think this they got elected, they deserve to govern in that sense, but their incompetence or worse has been on display since the stimulus package.
+They should have been saying this since day one, in my opinion, because I don't think they got elected, they deserve to govern in that sense, but their incompetence or worse has been on display since the stimulus package.

-Here's how Millbank begins his piece.
+Here's how Milbank begins his piece.

 So why is Kay Hagen so nervous?